MatthewSo/Project1/README.txt

 	Putting two ;'s next to each other will lead to errors.
 	Incorrect commands will lead to additional forked processes that will need to be exited.
+	< is sometimes buggy and does not return correct value.
 	Redirecting to a file that does not exist occasionally does not work.